-Penang Island is a 15-20 minute ferry ride from mainland Penang on the Malaysian Peninsula.
+Penang Island is a 15 to 20-minute ferry ride from mainland Penang on the Malaysian Peninsula.
 There are two bridges connecting the island to the mainland, namely Penang Bridge and the Second Penang Bridge (Sultan Abdul Halim Mu’Adzam Shah Bridge).
 Penang International Airport sees incoming flights from many international destinations, such as China, Hong Kong, Singapore, Thailand, Indonesia, Taiwan and Vietnam.

 As Penang has a tropical climate, it is advisable to wear cool clothing.
-Although it is generally hot outside, shopping malls and restaurants are equipped with air-conditioning so do carry along a light cover-up.
+It is usually sunny, but the heat is moderate and still comfortable to walk around outdoors.
+Shopping malls and restaurants are equipped with air-conditioning so you may want to carry along a light cover-up.
 If you are attending a formal function, a western-style suit or a batik shirt for men is permissible.
 To be safe, check with your host before the event.
 It is a requirement to dress modestly when visiting places of worship.
 Mosques will often prepare appropriate cover-ups for tourists.
 Shoes should also be removed when entering places of worship.